 - Consistent with federal regulations, all faculty members listed as the PI on a sponsored project must contribute some level of effort to that project to provide necessary supervision/administration.
 For additional information on Effort Reporting refer to http://www.cfo.pitt.edu/policies/policy/11/11-01-07.html

 - Budget negotiators should always begin their negotiation by seeking the F&A rate for Industrial and Commercial Grants and Contracts.
 Some sponsors will have a policy limiting the F&A rate to a certain maximum percentage, which may be less than the F&A rate for Industrial and Commercial Grants and Contracts.
 If this is the case, provide such documentation during this step.
-Please keep in mind that the F&A for clinical trials (interventional in nature) is 25%.
+Documentation may be in the form of a published company policy, company bylaws, or a universally applied cap dictated by the Request for Proposal (RFP).
+Emails and letters from the company are not acceptable forms of documentation and an IDC waiver should be sought in such circumstances.

-- If the budget contains both cost-reimbursable payments (invoiced by Research/Cost Accounting) and milestone payments (invoiced by the department), the cost-reimbursable payments and milestone payments should be set-up as separate accounts.
+- If the budget contains both cost-reimbursable payments (invoiced by Sponsored Projects Accounting) and milestone payments (invoiced by the department), the cost-reimbursable payments and milestone payments should be set-up as separate accounts.
 The preferred approach is for the larger amount to be set-up as the master account and for the smaller amount to be set-up as a subaccount under the master account.
-Please submit your stock 0136 form and 0202 form for both the master account and the subaccount during this step if your budget contains both cost-reimbursable and milestone payments.
+Please request any subaccounts when a specialist has created the award record.

-- The proposed begin date listed on the stock 0136 form and 0202 form cannot precede the effective date of the contract.
+- The proposed begin date cannot precede the effective date of the contract.

 - The Clinical and Corporate Contracts Team cannot process Early Account Requests (EARs) in connection with its corporate funded agreements.